Kraftwerk: The Catalogue and continued touring (2010–2017)

 In March 2013, the band was not allowed to perform at a music festival in China due to unspecified "political reasons".
 In an interview in June after performing the eight albums of The Catalogue in Sydney, Ralf Hütter stated: "Now we have finished one to eight, now we can concentrate on number nine."
-In July, they performed at the 47th Montreux Jazz Festival.
+In July, it performed at the 47th Montreux Jazz Festival.
 The band also played a 3-D concert on 12 July at Scotland's biggest festival – T in the Park – in Balado, Kinross, as well as 20 July at Latitude Festival in Suffolk, and 21 July at the Longitude Festival in Dublin.

 In October 2013 the band played four concerts, over two nights, in Eindhoven, Netherlands.
 The venue, Evoluon (the former technology museum of Philips Electronics, now a conference center) was handpicked by Ralf Hütter, for its retro-futuristic UFO-like architecture.
 Bespoke visuals of the building, with the saucer section descending from space, were displayed during the rendition of Spacelab.

-In 2014, Kraftwerk brought their four-night, 3D Catalogue tour to the Walt Disney Concert Hall in Los Angeles, and at NYC's United Palace Theatre.
-They also played at the Cirkus in Stockholm, Sweden and at the music festival Summer Sonic in Tokyo, Japan.
+In 2014, Kraftwerk brought its four-night, 3D Catalogue tour to the Walt Disney Concert Hall in Los Angeles, and at NYC's United Palace Theatre.
+It also played at the Cirkus in Stockholm, Sweden and at the music festival Summer Sonic in Tokyo, Japan.
 In November 2014 the 3D Catalogue live set was played in Paris, France, at the brand new Fondation Louis-Vuitton from 6 to 14 November. and then in the iconic Paradiso concert hall in Amsterdam, Netherlands, where they played before in 1976.
-In 2015, Ralf Hütter, being told that the Tour de France would be starting that year in the nearby Dutch city of Utrecht, decided that Kraftwerk would perform during the "Grand Depart".
+In 2015, Ralf Hütter, being told that the Tour de France would be starting that year in the nearby Dutch city of Utrecht, decided that Kraftwerk would perform during the "Grand Départ".
 Eventually the band played three concerts 3 and 4 July in TivoliVredenburg performing "Tour de France Soundtracks" and visited the start of the Tour in-between.

+At the request of race director Christian Prudhomme, Kraftwerk performed at the Tour de France on 1 July 2017, this time in Kraftwerk's hometown Düsseldorf.
+French electronic band Air opened the concert, invited by Kraftwerk.
+Concertgoers were offered 3D glasses to perceive stereoscopic effects on the video screen.